dart-lang/site-www/src/tools/build_runner.md

 : Runs a development server.
-  Instead of directly using this command, you can use [`webdev serve`,][webdev serve] which has better default behavior.
+  Instead of directly using this command, you can use [`webdev serve`,][webdev serve] which has convenient default behavior.

 test
 : Runs [tests.][tests]